example42/example42.github.io/_drafts/2017-01-02-one-liner-to-install-puppet4.md

 title: Tip of the Week [1] - One-liner to install Puppet 4
 ---

 New year, new challenges.
-At example42 we continuously develop Puppet solutions but not often we take the occasion to talk about them.
+At example42 we continuously develop Puppet solutions but we seldomly take the occasion to talk about them.

 We decided, starting today, to publish every week a blog post with tips and infos about Puppet, DevOps, Automation and what we do with it.